 At Cardinal Newman we have Sports Academies in Netball and Basketball, and a Centre of Excellence in Football.
+Our Acadmies and Centre of Excellence will give you the opportunity to combine your academic studies with playing competitively and a very high level.
 You will be able to improve your playing skills, play against the best teams regionally and nationally, as well as apply for scholarship opportunities and placements in America.

 Being part of one of the Academies or Centre of Excellence involves up to five hours of training per week which is timetabled during the normal College day.
 This provides the opportunity for students to maximise both their academic and sporting potential.
 There are also competitive matches every week.
 All members of the sports academies will also benefit from built in curriculum support all of their subjects, college tracksuits and gym memberships.

 Membership to any Academic/Centre of Excellence is by trial only and can be combined with a full range of subjects (A Levels or BTECs).
 They enable students who may have previously played at town or county level to continue their development as individuals and as team players.